Lawmaker proposes P3K casino entrance fee

 Speaker Pantaleon Alvarez of Davao del Norte warned that the management of Resorts World Manila is not yet off the hook.

-Alvarez said it was puzzling that videos showed the Carlos was particularly looking for Room 510 of Maxims Hotel, where he eventually burned and shot himself to death.
+Alvarez said it was puzzling that videos showed that Carlos was particularly looking for Room 510 of Maxims Hotel,which is part of Resorts World Manila, where he eventually burned and shot himself to death.

 Please follow our commenting guidelines.